Road Trip Animation in PowerPoint 2016 Tutorial

 and here are the results in Figure 1.6:

-Now, finally let’s talk about the Car Driver.
-Specks are in front of the Eyes, so it have been drawn as a separate layer.
-You can notice no animations for Hairs and Seat Belt where as in the original animation they have a bit of movement and that is to shorten the tutorial.
-You can read our Scooter Driver Animation in PowerPoint Tutorial article to learn more about adding realistic movements into the body parts.
+Now, finally, let’s talk about the Car Driver.
+Specks are in front of the Eyes, so they have been drawn as a separate layer.
+You can notice no animations for Hair and Seat Belts whereas in the original animation, they have a bit of movement and that is to shorten the tutorial.
+You can read our Scooter Driver Animation in PowerPoint Tutorial article to learn more about adding realistic movements to the body parts.

-For Bottom Part of An Eye, we are using Wipe From Top and for Top Part of An Eye, we used Wipe From Bottom and you can check all the effect properties in the PPT attached below.
+For the Bottom Part of An Eye, we used Wipe From Top and for the Top Part of An Eye, we used Wipe From the Bottom.
+You can check all the effect properties in the PPT attached below.
 You can watch our video tutorial embedded below to learn more about this animation.

-I hope you got The Teacher Point and if you find this post useful then don’t forget to leave your value feedback below and do share with your Friends! #HappyLearning
+I hope you got The Teacher Point and if you find this post useful then don’t forget to leave your valuable feedback below and do share it with your Friends! #HappyLearning

 Leave a Reply